puppeteer/puppeteer/docs/api/puppeteer.frame.parentframe.md

 [Frame](./puppeteer.frame.md) \| null

-the parent `Frame`, if any.
+The parent frame, if any.
 Detached and main frames return `null`.